 Jay-Z controlled the narrative of his past by being open about it… rather than letting others discover his dirty laundry.
 And in doing so, was able to shape the world’s perspective of his past in relation to his future.
 He even managed to use this perception molding to HELP his career.

 Jay-Z set the expectations for how the world should deal with him, and not the other way around.
 He established himself as a force.

 When you control the narrative, you are in charge.
 When you don’t control the narrative, putting it in the hands of other people who may want to exploit you or see your demise, you lose control of your future.

 Set expectations for the world on how others should deal with you.

 For example, if you want to be more productive, if you want to protect your time, and if you want to have more success in life, then you must control the narrative about how people can communicate with you.

 Communication is the manifestation of how others see us.
-Case in point: you don’t talk to a CEO by addressing him as “bro.”
+Case in point: You don’t talk to a CEO by addressing him as “bro.”
 No, you address him as “Sir.”
-And more important, you know WHEN to address them.
+And more importantly, you know WHEN to address them.